julienierwinski/PatchCamelyonMLProject/README.md

 # PatchCamelyonMLProject
-Theory of Machine Learning - Final Project
+Theory of Machine Learning - Final Project-(Nima Chelongar and Julie Nierwinski)

 Uses PatchCamelyon (PCam) medical imaging dataset to implement the following machine learning methods:
   1. Transfer Learning - uses Path Foundation Model to extract embeddings from dataset and implements 3 classifiers including Multi-Layer Perceptron, Logistic Regression, and the HistGradientBoost ensemble                classifier to train, validate, and test